 - 3 Tablespoons Water

-- Water Soluble Food Coloring (10 drops)
+- Water Soluble Food Coloring in various colors (10 drops each color)

 - Straws

 Gently lay your cardstock over the bubbles.
 As the bubbles pop they will leave an imprint on the paper.
-Repeat the process until your page is covered.

 We used this as a color lesson as well.
 We originally made three batches, blue, yellow and red.
 My kids then helped mix blue and yellow or red and blue to create “new colors.”